nuxt/nuxt/.github/ISSUE_TEMPLATE/bug-report.md

 **IMPORTANT** Before reporting a bug:

-- Please make sure that you have read through Nuxt.js documentation: https://nuxtjs.org
+- Please make sure that you have read through Nuxt documentation: https://nuxtjs.org
 - If issue is related to a module please create the issue in corresponding repository
 - Ensure using latest version of nuxt dependencies using `yarn upgrade nuxt` or `npm upgrade nuxt`